Updated: Jan 5, 2022

 I often write about how school librarians should lead the charge in shouting about what we do.
 It is important for those schools, teachers and parents who do not understand the role of the school librarian to read and hear about what a good school library with a professional librarian can do and why they are important.

 What do you do, however, if you are a new school librarian in the UK, whose school really does not understand what you do?
 The interview was great, they liked all your ideas but the reality is something different...
 You have begun to realise that they really don't want a school librarian what they want is someone to issue and return the books, they want someone to keep the room tidy, they want you to provide study space, a sick room and naughty corner.

 This blog is going to look at some of the ways that you may be able to tackle this.

-As the role of the school librarian has evolved so much over the years I thought I would create my own basic framework.
+As the role of the school librarian has evolved so much over the years I thought I would come up with a list that may help you get started.
 These are the jobs that I believe school librarians should be focusing on.
 You may disagree or want to add more, if so please add your thoughts in the comments box.

 Role of the School Librarian

 General understanding of the role:-